Hans Dammers: Fighter pilot instructor and death

 In May 1943, Dammers transferred to Ergänzungs-Jagdgruppe Ost, specialized training unit for new fighter pilots destined for the Eastern Front, as an instructor.
 On 23 July, he was severely injured in a ground accident when his Bf 109 overturned at Laleu Airfield.
 Following his recovery, he was transferred to 9.
 Staffel of JG 52, also known as the Karaya-Staffel, of JG 52 in January 1944.
 At the time, 9.
 Staffel was under the command of Oberleutnant Erich Hartmann.
 This Staffel was also subordinated to III.
 Gruppe of JG 52.
 Its commanding officer von Bonin had been replaced by Hauptmann Günther Rall on 5 July 1943.

 III.
 Gruppe was based at Mala Vyska in early January 1944.
 On night of 9/10 January, the airfield was overrun by Soviet T-34 tanks and had to be abandoned in a hurry.
-The Gruppe then moved to an airfiel at Novokrasne located approximately 35 km east of Pervomaisk.
+The Gruppe then moved to an airfield at Novokrasne located approximately 35 km east of Pervomaisk.
 The Gruppe stayed in Mala Vyska until 22 February when it withdrew to Uman.
 On 6 March, II.
 Gruppe headed to Kalynivka and to Vinnytsia on 8 March and then to Proskuriv on 12 March.
 There, Dammers claimed his last two aerial victories, a LaGG fighter on 12 March and another the following day.

-Dammers' Bf 109 G-6 (Werknummer 20162—factory number) "yellow 9" was struck on 13 March 1944 by debris from a shot down Lavochkin La-5.
+Dammers' Bf 109 G-6 (Werknummer 20162—factory number) "yellow 9" was struck on 13 March 1944 by debris from a shot down Lavochkin La-5 near Oleschyn.
 Dammers bailed out but his parachute got caught on his wing.
 Dammers succumbed to his injuries and died in hospital on 17 March 1944 in Stanislau, present-day Ivano-Frankivsk.
 He was posthumously promoted to Leutnant (second lieutenant).
 Dammers was married to Gertrud Dammers, née Falkenburg.
 The couple had two sons, Manfred and Hans-Joachim.